 A small amount is filtered by the kidneys and excreted in urine as urobilin, giving urine its yellow colour.

-There are multiple causes of jaundice, such as alcoholism, hepatitis, genetic conditions other systemic effects, discussed below in detail.
+There are multiple causes of jaundice, such as alcoholism, hepatitis, genetic conditions, and other systemic conditions, as discussed below.

-The cause of your jaundice will determine whether or not it occurs.
+The risk of developing jaundice depends on the underlying cause.
 If it is a virus, it may become chronic or spread.
-However, if your liver is failing due to jaundice, complications from your liver illness might include coma and even death.
+However, if the liver is failing due to jaundice, complications from your liver illness might include coma and even death.

-The newborn infants, patients suffering from sickle cell anaemia, haemolytic anaemia, hepatitis, gallstones, alcoholics, those with autoimmune genetic conditions, and those with pancreatic cancer are at a severe risk of suffering from jaundice.
+Newborn infants, patients with sickle cell anaemia, haemolytic anaemia, hepatitis, gallstones, alcohol dependence, autoimmune or genetic conditions, and pancreatic cancer are at a higher risk of developing jaundice.

-The following are the simple ways that can help avoid the majority of instances of jaundice.
+The following are simple ways to help avoid most cases of jaundice.

-Diagnosis of jaundice involves a basic physical examination, followed by confirmatory laboratory tests and imaging to confirm the occurrence of jaundice as well as to identify its underlying causes and assess the extent of liver involvement.
+Diagnosis of jaundice involves a clinical evaluation, followed by laboratory tests and imaging to confirm the presence of jaundice, identify its underlying cause, and assess the extent of liver involvement.

 Note: This medication requires proper dosing based on body weight and underlying condition.
-Regular liver function monitoring is necessary during treatment.
+Regular monitoring of liver function is necessary during treatment.

 Disclaimer: Home remedies are supportive measures only and do not replace medical treatment.
 Always consult your healthcare provider before implementing any home care regimen.

-Until the symptoms subsides, regularly monitoring liver function, SGOT, SGPT, CBC, medication adherence, a balanced diet, light foods, patient education, limiting alcohol intake, maintaining hygiene to prevent catching infection and a healthy lifestyle.
+Until the symptoms subside, regular monitoring of liver function tests (SGOT, SGPT), complete blood count (CBC), adherence to prescribed medicines, maintaining a balanced diet with light foods, patient education, limiting alcohol intake, maintaining hygiene to prevent infections, and following a healthy lifestyle are recommended.

-Early detection and treatment of jaundice are crucial to prevent the further spread of infection and to effectively manage the condition.
+Early detection and treatment of jaundice are crucial to identify the underlying cause and manage the condition effectively.

 Disclaimer: This information is for educational purposes only and should not replace professional medical advice.
 Always consult with qualified healthcare providers for diagnosis, treatment, and medical decisions regarding jaundice or any other health condition.